• Skip to primary navigation

 Typically, eggnog is served cold with some added rum, brandy, or bourbon, but I've seen recipes that use cognac as well.
 Alcohol is optional but adds a lovely depth to the recipe.

-Eggnog is amazing topped with whipped cream (coconut or regular) and some addition ground cinnamon (or other spices).
+This Eggnog is amazing topped with vegan whipped cream or regular and some addition ground cinnamon (or other spices).
 Add a cinnamon stick to the glass for some additional flavor and flair.

 There are loads of ways to use eggnog in other dishes as well.
 You can drizzle it on oatmeal or warm cereals like this Cream of Rice Cereal, serve on top of waffles like these Teff Waffles, or use it as an ingredient in these Eggnog Cookies and Eggnog Pancakes.
 You can even use it as a creamer in coffee or this Coffee Substitute.